AstroNvim/docs/docs/Configuration/v2_migration.md

   ```

 - We have also deprected the configuration item `plugins.nvim-lsp-installer` as we have since moved to `mason-lspconfig`. if you have `nvim-lsp-installer` configuration in your `user/init.lua` file or the file `user/plugins/nvim-lsp-installer.lua`, this should be replaced with `mason-lspconfig`.

+- Formatting has been greatly improved with Neovim v0.8 that doesn't require users to disable formatting capabilities for any LSP clients.
+It allows for filtering of clients that have formatting enabled as well as formatting with multiple language servers without having to select a specific one to use.
+We have added a new `lsp.formatting` option to the user configuration that allow users to easily control the filter function and disable language servers more easily.
+If you are disabling formatting capabilities of any LSP clients in your `lsp.sever-settings` configuration, we would recommend that you remove that and try out formatting without disabling anything.
+If you need to disable formatting for clients, check out the new [LSP Formatting Documentation](../Recipes/advanced_lsp.md#controlling-formatting).

 - Format on save is now a default behavior of AstroNvim.
 We have also combined the `on_attach` for language servers and `null-ls` together.
 If you are setting up automatic saving in your `plugins.null-ls` table with the `on_attach` function, you can remove this all together.
 We recommend removing the entire `on_attach` function for `null-ls` and do all the configuration within the `lsp.on_attach` function in your user configuration.